 What is ethical hacking?

-An ethical hacker is an individual who is trusted to attempt to penetrate an organisation’s networks and/or computer systems using the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner.
+Yes.
+An ethical hacker is trusted to penetrate an organisation’s networks and computer systems.
+They have the same knowledge and tools as a criminal hacker, but their work is conducted lawfully.

 Attacking and defending

-- Inform the public that credentialed individuals meet or exceed the minimum standards; and
+- Inform the public that credentialed individuals meet or exceed the minimum requirements.

 - Reinforce ethical hacking as a unique and self-regulating profession.

-To achieve Master Certified Ethical Hacker status, you need to pass both the CEH course and CEH Practical exam.
+To achieve Master CEH status, you need to pass the CEH Training Course and CEH Practical exam.

-Think of the CEH course like your theory test when learning how to drive.
-You sit the course and take the multiple-choice exam to test your knowledge.
-We then give you 6 months access to iLabs to put your knowledge into practice.
-Once you become proficient with the practical skills you can sit the 6-hour CEH Practical exam.
+Think of the CEH Training Course like the theory test when learning to drive.
+You take the course and sit the included multiple-choice exam to test your knowledge.
+We then give you six months of access to iLabs to put your experience into practice.
+Once you’ve honed your practical skills, you can sit the six-hour CEH Practical exam.

-By passing both these qualifications you become a CEH Master.
+Achieving both these qualifications makes you a CEH Master.

 Get into the mindset of malicious hackers with the five-day CEH Training Course, which will teach you ethical hacking skills and improve your knowledge of risks and vulnerabilities.